-Both accelerative and decelerative HR changes within the CS-US interval were eliminated almost entirely by parasympathetic blockade alone, combined sympathetic and parasympathetic blockade, and ganglionic blockade.
-Sympathetic blockade alone left large HR changes within the CS-US interval, with CR deceleration often facilitated relative to pre-drug.
-These effects were similar across the full range of CS-US intervals employed, and whether the pre-drug form of the cardiac CR was monophasic or iphasic.
-The unconditional HR response (UCR) to shock was similar in form to the CR, consisting of an initial accelerative and subsequent decelerative component, and was similarly affected by the pharmacological agents, although the UCR was less suppressed by the drugs.
+Sympathetic blockade alone left large HR changes within relative to pre-drug.
+These effects were similar across the full range of CS-US intervals employed, and whether the pre-drug form of the cardiac CR was monophasic or hiphasic.
+The unconditional HR response (UCR) to shock was similar in form to the CR, consisting of an initial elicited significant cardiac deceleration during the warn- accelerative and subsequent decelerative component, and although the UCR was less suppressed by the drugs.

-3. Davidson, R. J. (State University of New York at Purchase), Schwartz, G. E. (Yale University), Saron, C., Bennett, J. (State University of New York at Purchase), & Goleman, D. J. Frontal versus parietal EEG asymmetry during positive and negative affect.
-A variety of data suggest that positive and negative affect may be differentially lateralized in the human brain.
-This report describes an experiment which explored the differential effect of positive versus negative affect on parietal and frontal brain regions.
-Seventeen right-handed subjects were exposed to portions of a television show judged to vary in emotional content.
-Subjects were asked to press down on a pressure-sensitive knob according to how much they disliked and to let up according to how much they liked the program, with hand use counterbal-anced across subjects.
-These pressure changes, along with EEG filtered for 8-13 Hz recorded from F4, F2, P4 and Ps referenced to C2 were digitized and printed every rate responses (cardiac CRs) of 6 thesas monkeys were 30 sec.
-Two epochs representing the most positively and temporal variable of CS-US interval length.
-A Pavlovian analysis on the basis of each subject's ratings and were compared on parietal and frontal asymmetry as reflected in the ratio R-L/R+L alpha.
-The results revealed a significant Region (Frontal vs Parietal) × Affective Valence (positive vs negative) interaction.
-During positive affect, the frontal leads display greater relative left hemisphere activation compared with negative affect and vice versa.
+3. Davidson, R. J. (State University of New York at modal studies, blink magnitude was reduced.
+A small C., Bennett, J. (State University of New York at Pur-reduction in Experiment I was not a reliable effoct, but chase), & Goleman, D. J. Frontal versus parietal EEG parietal and frontal brain regions.
+Seventoen right-handed how much they disliked and to let up according to how much they liked the program, with hand use counterbal-2.
+Washton, A. M. (New York Medical College) Au- anced across subjects.
+These pressure changes, along significant Region (Frontal vs Parietal) × Affective Valsphere activation compared with negative affect and vice versa.
 Parietal asymmetry does not discriminate between these conditions, but does show right hemisphere activation during both.
-A second experiment was conducted (Schwartz,

-Davidson, & Saron) during which self-generated positive and negative affective imagery served as the main inde-
+A second experiment was conducted (Schwartz, Davidson, & Saron) during which self-generated positive